w41k4z/springy/README.md

 Welcome to this project.
 Here is a guideline to help you setup the framework workspace.

-> I am actually using VS Code so this guide is only for VS Code users.
-If you use an IDE, just import the jar file to your project and then create the 'views' and 'modelControllers' folder
+> This guide is for any text editor.
+If you use an IDE, just import the jar file to your project and then create the 'views' and 'modelControllers' folder inside your source project

 First create a new java project in VS Code